 1. Minimize risk by being highly aware and highly respectful of the dangers of ocean conditions.

-2. Choose to swim at Hawaii beaches which are lifeguard protected.
-Also look for rescue station tubes at many beaches.
+2. Choose to swim at Hawaii beaches that are lifeguard protected.
+Also, look for rescue station tubes at many beaches.

 3. Follow Hawaii beach warnings and closures.

 4. Check with a lifeguard if in any doubt.

-5. Watch the water carefully for some time before entering in order to look for larger waves appearing in groups.
+5. Observe the water for some time before entering to look for larger waves appearing in groups.

 6. Review ocean safety brochures which are provided in visitor accommodations.

-7. Visit ocean safety websites, including the new one referenced above as well as the Hawaii Beach Safety website from the Hawaii Lifeguard Association.
+7. Visit ocean safety websites, including the new one referenced above and the Hawaii Beach Safety website from the Hawaii Lifeguard Association.
 Check for frequent updates on Hawaii surf conditions and warnings for all islands.

 8. Understand rip currents and how to deal with them.